-Bad breath—also known as halitosis—is more than an unpleasant reality; it also indicates excessive bacterial growth in the mouth.
+Bad breath—also known as halitosis—is more than an unpleasant reality; it also indicates excessive bacterial growth in your mouth.
 What causes this issue?
 Who is at risk?
 Here are some answers, along with suggested simple steps you can take help keep your breath fresh.

 Why does bad breath occur?